-Acute sinusitis in children can be defined as the acute inflammation of the mucosa of the paranasal sinuses or the nasal passages with a duration less than 4 weeks.
-This inflammatory condition can be caused by viral infections, bacteria or fungi.
-Non-infectious etiologies of acute sinusitis can be allergies or irritants.
+Acute sinusitis in children can be defined as the acute inflammation of the paranasal sinus mucosa or nasal passages with a duration of < 4 weeks.
+This inflammatory condition can be caused by viral, bacterial, or fungal infections.
+Non-infectious etiologies of acute sinusitis can be attributed to allergens or irritants.

-Upper respiratory tract infections are very common in children with an estimated incidence of 6 episodes per patient-year.
-Approximately, 8% of these upper respiratory tract infection episodes are complicated by rhinosinusitis in children aged between 6 and 35 months of age.
+Upper respiratory tract infections are common in children with an estimated incidence of six episodes per patient-year.
+Approximately, 8% of these upper respiratory tract infection episodes are complicated by episodes of rhinosinusitis in children between 6 and 35 months of age.

-There are no differences in the incidence of rhinosinusitis among boys and girls but the condition is becoming more common in both sexes within the last decade.
+There are no differences in the incidence of rhinosinusitis among boys and girls; however, the condition has become more common in both sexes over the past decade.

-Children who are born with genetic disorders that impair mucosal ciliary movement or who have impaired secretory immune response are predisposed to recurrent rhinosinusitis episodes.
+Children with congenital genetic disorders that impair mucosal ciliary movement or those with an impaired secretory immune response are predisposed to recurrent episodes of rhinosinusitis.